jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

     }
 ```

+The model is now ready to be used.
+We will use the review for the movie
+Forrest Gump:

 ```Java
     String review = "An overly sentimental film with a somewhat "
         + "problematic message, but its sweetness and charm "